jdhitsolutions/CimFolder/README.md

 The module will only work on PowerShell 7.x on Windows platforms, although it could be rewritten to work in Windows PowerShell.

+For background information on how I developed this module, take a look at [https://jdhitsolutions.com/blog/powershell/7992/answering-the-cim-directory-challenge/](https://jdhitsolutions.com/blog/powershell/7992/answering-the-cim-directory-challenge/).

 ## Sample Usage

 Here are a few examples of the module in action.